Cloud music lockers

 Good news and bad news for library maintainers: you can update tags and this affects how music is shown in the service.
 However, downloading the music retains the original tags.
 So if you want full flexibility and to be able to transfer your music, currently iBroadcast doesn’t work for full library maintenance.
 However, downloading with updates is planned

-At the time of writing, iBroadcast doesn’t appear to be fully released.
-There are two levels of service - Core and Premium.
-The only difference between the two is that Core enforces lower bit rate streaming at 128kbps.
+iBroadcast recently (updated 19th April 2022) came out of beta and offer two levels of service - Free and Premium.
+The Free tier enforces lower bit rate streaming at 128kbps, may become throttled and has a lower priority of customer support.
 Premium is $3.99/month and allows streaming at any bit rate, including the original uploaded quality.
-Both Core and Premium allow unlimited uploads.
+Both tiers allow unlimited uploads.

-Astonishingly, the Core service is free.
+Surprisingly, the Free service is, well, free.
 I fail to understand how they can support this, and yet it is promised forever.
 This makes me hesitant to recommend the service because ‘forever’ is a hell of a debt to take on.
 For music library management, we generally want a service we can be assured will stay around for a while, because moving the library will be time-expensive.
-In the comparison table I’ve given the price for Core, because that’s all that’s required for the music library management use case.
+In the comparison table I’ve given the price for Free, because that’s all that’s required for the music library management use case.

 Vox Best for Apple-only remote playback